This article appeared in our May 2014 Newsletter and was written by our formal Frond Office Manager, Adrienn Koppányi.

 When traveling inside of Europe, or to the western world, usually it does not require any immunizations or any special attention on health issues other than maybe refraining from drinking tap water.
-Unfortunately in many areas of Asia, Africa, and South America there are greater risks to your health, due to the climate, changes in hygienic conditions, and infectious pests to name a few, which makes it necessary to pay detailed attention when preparing for your trip abroad.
-The last thing I wanted to do on my two-week holiday adventure was to be stuck on the toilet, or worse pick up an infection which could last years.
+Unfortunately in many areas of Asia, Africa, and South America, there are greater risks to your health, due to the climate, changes in hygienic conditions, and infectious pests to name a few, which makes it necessary to pay detailed attention when preparing for your trip abroad.
+The last thing I wanted to do on my two-week holiday adventure was to be stuck on the toilet, or worse pick up an infection that could last years.

 Planning to travel

 When planning for my trip to Southeast Asia, I was acutely aware that I was going to need a set of vaccinations and that they needed to be given enough time ahead so that there was time to reach full immunity before stepping into those environments.
 The greatest obstacle I had was that I had no idea which exact vaccines did I need to get.
-Fortunately, as many of our patients travel frequently, for work or pleasure, I was aware that our clinic also operates as an international vaccination center which provides travel clinic services.
+Fortunately, as many of our patients travel frequently, for work or pleasure, I was aware that our clinic also operates as an international vaccination center that provides travel clinic services.

 The Travel Clinic

-I booked an appointment for a travel consultation with Dr. Éva Dános, our travel doctor, who provided recommendations and a plan for the immunizations dependent on destination, current circumstances, length of our stay and how much time there was before departure.
+I booked an appointment for a travel consultation with Dr. Éva Dános, our travel doctor, who provided recommendations and a plan for the immunizations dependent on destination, current circumstances, length of our stay, and how much time there was before departure.
 Dr. Dános also provided information about illnesses that could not be prevented through immunizations so I needed tips to minimize their risks.

 The first steps

-Prior to your consultation it is very important to make sure you are up-to-date with routine immunizations, such as tetanus, polio, ‘childhood’ illnesses: measles, mumps and rubella to name a few; then you can start considering the different vaccinations you may need on your trip.
+Prior to your consultation, it is very important to make sure you are up-to-date with routine immunizations, such as tetanus, polio, ‘childhood’ illnesses: measles, mumps, and rubella to name a few; then you can start considering the different vaccinations you may need on your trip.
 The FirstMed travel doctor will draw your attention to the diseases you may be at risk of acquiring and can give you the necessary information on prevention.
-Don’t forget: all it takes is one dirty coke can to ruin your dream adventure.
+Don’t forget: all it takes is one dirty coke can ruin your dream adventure.